 - Competitions – you can use a survey to host a competition.
 For example if you make cakes, you could put several pictures of cakes you have made and ask, ‘Which cake do you think deserves Cake of the Month’?
 This also serves to show potential customers what you can do and gives you the chance to show several different kinds of cakes you do.

 - Finally – get a fun aspect in there!
-Polls and surveys don’t have to be serious – if you just want to engage with your customers, ask a question about something current, such as ‘What do you think of the latest Star Wars movie?’
+Polls and surveys don’t have to be serious – if you just want to engage with your customers, ask a question about something current, such as ‘What do you think of the dancing TikTok trend – did you join in?’
 You might spark a discussion which could lead to anything!

-Once you have your survey or poll, post it on your Facebook Twitter account, or put it on your website.
+Once you have your survey or poll, post it on your Facebook/Instagram page or put it on your website.
 If you want specific information from your existing customers, you could include the survey or poll in your newsletter or on email.

 Final Hot Tip!

 Everyone likes a reward, so offer some kind of incentive for your customers if they complete your survey.
-Give a free report or an e-book, or offer them a discount on the next purchase they make from you.
-Offer a further discount, or a free item, if they recommend five people who buy from you.
-Good luck!
+Give a free report or an e-book, or offer them a small discount on the next purchase they make from you.
+Offer a further discount, or a free item, if they recommend three people, who then buy from you!

 Pingback: 9 ways to keep your customers coming back for more! | The Write Way